odoo/technical-training/03-views/README.md

 predefined worker.
 We would also like to easily switch from active templates to archived ones.

-For the task type and the day number, we want to able to find task templates based on the name of the task type but also the area, respectively the number for day number.
+For the task type and the day number, we want to be able to find task templates based on the name of the task type but also the area, respectively the number for day number.